davidchenlee/MESOscope/README.md

 - Use a grid mask on the PMT16X to reduce the crosstalk
 - Use motorized actuator on the mirrors that align the Ti-Sapphire laser to the microscope because the laser beam slightly wanders with the wavelength tuning
 - Set up the beads next to the sample holder permanently
-- Use a lower power pockels for Fidelity to have a finer control
+- Purchase a 5W power pockels (instead of 10W) for Fidelity to have a finer control
+- Mount the bead and fluorescent slides in the sample container for checking the microscope performance regularly